 Nutrition and Dietetics faculty are available to meet with students during the semester.
 Faculty schedules are posted on office doors and include 'office hours' available for students for drop by visits.
-Students are encouraged to email faculty to schedule appointment outside of 'office hours.
+Students are encouraged to email faculty to schedule appointment outside of 'office hours or use scheduling apps as they are available.
 Faculty information can be found in Appendix 1.